Samoylo57/talking-to-machines/README.md

   * On Windows, allow the installer to add Conda to your PATH.
   * On macOS, you may need to restart your terminal after installation.

-Verify your installation by running the following command in your terminal (for macOS) or Windows Powershell (for Winfows):
+Verify your installation by running the following command in your terminal (for macOS) or Windows Powershell (for Windows):

 ```bash
 conda --version  # Displays conda's version number